shankswhite/CS5008GroupProject/README.md

 2. The first time you run it on mac, you need to right-click on the file and select open to open it.
 3. On windows, you can download CS5008.exe & freeglut.dll from the ./windows directory if the link above pops up the malicious error (no virus for sure, just because of .exe source file).

+Compiling Process:
+Go to the ./Codes directory in terminal, then run "make", then "./mainProgram", there you go!

 Developers:
 Junhui Su, Xiaofeng Zhao, Zhechao Jin